SFe-Team-was-taken/SFe/sfe-specification-4.0u5.md

 This sub-chunk will now be present in most SFe files, as there is likely to be no ROM where samples can be read from.
 This does not include AWE ROM emulation.
 It works in an almost identical manner to legacy SF2.04, with these important differences:

 - This contains one or more samples of audio in linearly coded 16-bit, signed words.
-These words are little-endian if the header is `RIFF` or `RF64`, and big-endian if the header is `RIFX`.
+These words are little-endian.
+(Update 5)
 - No more leeway of 46 zero-valued samples is required after each sample.
 - Before saving, SFe editors should insert this leeway.
 Otherwise, they might give a warning telling the user that loop and interpolation quality may be affected.
 - If ROM samples are detected in SFe files, attempt to load them, even if this sub-chunk is missing.